With so many options, it can be tough to pick the best day trips from Split, Croatia.

 - Bus – There is a bus that goes straight from Split to Plitvice Lakes, but it does take a little longer at roughly 3.5 hours.
 If you plan on taking the bus, I recommend taking the earliest one in the day and planning your return for late at night.
 There are about 10 bus departures between Split and Plitvice per day, so you shouldn’t have trouble picking a schedule that works for you.

-Taking a Blue Cave Tour from Split is one of the top day trips in the area.
+Taking a Blue Cave Tour is one of the top day trips from Split.

 A natural sea cave located on the coastline of Bisevo Island, the Blue Cave is a site that needs to be seen to be believed.
 During daylight hours, this small cave is filled with the most spectacular blue light, while the surface of the water shimmers in silver.

 The bright blue color is due to daylight entering the cave through an underwater opening in the rock.
 For this reason, it’s said that the cave is best experienced on a sunny day around noon and that no matter the weather (but as long as it’s day time), you’ll be able to see the blue wonder of the cave in all its glory.